maybleMyers/kandinsky5/README.md

 Windows install is hard, I would recommend activating linux before trying to run.

+I added support to save latents and continue from saved latents checkpoint because some of the hd generations take a long time.

 ## To use lite i2v
 download https://huggingface.co/kandinskylab/Kandinsky-5.0-I2V-Lite-5s/blob/main/model/kandinsky5lite_i2v_5s.safetensors that model and put it in the lite_checkpoints subfolder.
 You need to have the full i2v pro diffusers cloned in the root directory.
 Select mode - i2v and model configuration 5s Lite (I2V) .
 Either mess with the vae config or set 1 block swapped for now to offload before vae decoding.

 Changlog:
+  11/20/2025
+    Add support for fp8 scaled, disabled compile, intermediate generation saving, hd gens.
   11/18/2025
     Add support for lite i2v https://huggingface.co/kandinskylab/Kandinsky-5.0-I2V-Lite-5s/tree/main/model
     make previews better